icaroribeiro/nuveo-code-challenge/README.md

 In order to test the solution three **test sets** were developed.

-(P.S., only the first two sets involve creating and editing records from the test database).
+(P.S.
+Only the first two sets involve creating and editing records from the test database).

 ### 7.1 Database